nautobot/go-nautobot/docs/InterfaceRedundancyGroupAssociation.md

 ### NewInterfaceRedundancyGroupAssociation

-`func NewInterfaceRedundancyGroupAssociation(objectType string, display string, url string, naturalSlug string, priority int32, interfaceRedundancyGroup ApprovalWorkflowStageResponseApprovalWorkflowStage, interface_ ApprovalWorkflowStageResponseApprovalWorkflowStage, created NullableTime, lastUpdated NullableTime, ) *InterfaceRedundancyGroupAssociation`
+`func NewInterfaceRedundancyGroupAssociation(objectType string, display string, url string, naturalSlug string, priority int32, interfaceRedundancyGroup BulkWritableCableRequestStatus, interface_ BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, ) *InterfaceRedundancyGroupAssociation`

 NewInterfaceRedundancyGroupAssociation instantiates a new InterfaceRedundancyGroupAssociation object This constructor will assign default values to properties that have it defined,